-Step 1: Explore the Agile Сoncept up and down
+Lesson #1:You need to explore the Agile concept up and down

 The first is expectations.
-You need to understand how this set of rules works in order to define a clear-cut intended outcome.
-Even in software development, we start a new project by acquainting our clients with the basics of Agile terminology and workflows – we wrote a step-by-step guide, stated another way, an Agile tutorial, that helps people understand what to expect from the process and determine areas of responsibility.
+You need to understand how Agile works to define an intended outcome.
+Even in software development, we start a new project by acquainting our clients with the basics of Agile terminology and workflows.
+We even wrote a step-by-step guide to Agile.
+It has everything you need to know about Agile, including, what to expect from the process and how to determine areas of responsibility.

-One of the authors of Agile Manifesto, Dave Thomas says that to improve the agility of the whole organization, you should follow a cycle of simple actions, namely:
+Agile Manifesto lays out the founding principles of this process.
+One of its authors, Dave Thomas, says that to improve the agility of the whole organization, you should follow a cycle of simple actions:

 - take small steps to your goal;